jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab7_Behavioral Modeling and Timing Constraints.md

 fan-out (number of gate inputs a net drives) on each net, and the capacitive loading on the output nets.
 When such circuits are placed between flip-flops or registers, they affect the clock speeds at which sequential designs can be operated.
-The synthesis and implementation tools will pack the design in LUT, flip-flops, and registers, as well as place them appropriately if the expected performance is communicated to them via timing constraints.
-Timing constraints can be categorized into global timing or path specific constraints.
-The path specific constraints have higher priority over global timing constraints, and the components which are used in those specific paths are placed and routed first.
+The synthesis and implementation tools will pack the design in LUT, flip-flops, and registers and place them appropriately if the expected performance is communicated to them via timing constraints.
+Timing constraints can be categorized into global timing or path-specific constraints.
+The path-specific constraints have higher priority than global timing constraints, and the components used in those specific paths are placed and routed first.

 The global timing constraints cover most of the design with very few lines of instructions.
-In any pure combinatorial design, the path-to-path constraint is used to describe the delay the circuit can tolerate.
-In sequential circuits, period, input delay, and output delay constraints are used.
-All four kinds of the timing constraints are shown in the figure below.
+In any pure combinatorial design, the path-to-path constraint describes the delay the circuit can tolerate.
+Period, input delay, and output delay constraints are used in sequential circuits.
+All four kinds of timing constraints are shown in the figure below.

 <div align=center><img src="imgs/v2/27.png" alt="drawing" width="600"/></div>

-In the above figure, the paths which are covered between ADATA input and D port of FLOP1, BUS input and D port of FLOP4 can be constrained by a constraint called SET_INPUT_DELAY command.
-The set_input_delay command indicates how much time is spent between the Q output of a FF in the upstream device, the routing delay in the upstream device as well as the board delay.
+In the above figure, the paths covered between ADATA input and D port of FLOP1, BUS input and D port of FLOP4 can be constrained by a constraint called SET_INPUT_DELAY command.
+The set_input_delay command indicates how much time is spent between the Q output of an FF in the upstream device, the routing delay in the upstream device, and the board delay.
 The tools will subtract that delay from the clock period of the clock signal listed in the command and will use the resulting delay to place and route the path between the input and the D input of FF.
-It will also consider delay experienced by the clock arriving to the clock port of the destination FF (e.g. FLOP1 in the above diagram).
+It will also consider the delay experienced by the clock arriving at the clock port of the destination FF (e.g. FLOP1 in the above diagram).
 The max and min qualifiers are used for the setup and hold checks.

 The paths between the port Q of FLOP3 and output OUT1, Q port of FLOP5 and OUT1, Q port of FLOP5 and OUT2 can be constrained by SET_OUTPUT_DELAY command.
-Again, the delay mentioned indicates how much delay is spent in the board delay, routing delay and the setup delay of the FF in the downstream device.
+Again, the delay mentioned indicates how much is spent on the board delay, routing delay and the setup delay of the FF in the downstream device.

 The paths between CDATA and OUT2 can be constrained by the SET_MAX_DELAY constraint.

-The paths between Q port of FLOP1 and D port of FLOP2, Q port of FLOP2 and D port of FLOP3, Q port of FLOP4 and D port of FLOP5 can be constrained by the period constraint.
+The paths between the Q port of FLOP1 and D port of FLOP2, Q port of FLOP2 and D port of FLOP3, Q port of FLOP4 and D port of FLOP5 can be constrained by the period constraint.
 The period constraint is created using the create_clock command.
-The create_clock command may refer ot a pin of the FPGA design or may not refer any pins.
-When the clock pin is not referred, a virtual clock will be created.
-When the pin is referred, the period parameter indicates rising to rising edge delay and waveform option indicates when the rising edge occurs and the second number indicates when the falling edge occurs.
+The create_clock command may refer to a pin of the FPGA design or may not refer to any pins.
+A virtual clock will be created when the clock pin is not referred to.
+When the pin is referred to, the period parameter indicates rising to rising edge delay, and the waveform option indicates when the rising edge occurs.
+The second number indicates when the falling edge occurs.
-The waveform option can be used to create clocks of non-50% duty cycle and/or phase delayed clock signal.
+The waveform option can create clocks of a non-50% duty cycle and/or phase-delayed clock signal.

 ```verilog